zieka/commit-cop/README.md

 1. the PR title
 2. some or all PR commit

-Commit Cop will ignore characters up till the commit type:

--   ✅ - "TICKET#12412312 feat(scope): subject"
--   ✅ - "some stuff we prepend feat: subject"

 Commit Cop also makes sure a BREAKING CHANGE is followed by a colon `:` It will enforce this in both: